TheresaLui/SelfHelpContent_v2/articles/microsoft.authorization/policy-myproblemisnotlistedhere.md

 * **Can I use REGEX within Policy?**

-We currently do not support REGEX handling **, ** but it is currently under review.
+We currently do not support REGEX handling, but it is currently under review.
 We continue to value your feedback and would appreciate getting more through our [UserVoice](https://feedback.azure.com/forums/915958-azure-governance?category_id=345055).
 This is a great way to vote on your preference for Regex handling or other features.
-An alternative for Regex handling is to leverage the [Value](https://docs.microsoft.com/azure/governance/policy/concepts/definition-structure#value) capability which helps you in checking conditions against parameters, template functions or literals.
+An alternative for Regex handling is to leverage the [Value](https://docs.microsoft.com/azure/governance/policy/concepts/definition-structure#value) capability which helps you in checking conditions against parameters, template functions, or literals.

 * **Why doesn't Modify work for my policy?**

 [Modify](https://docs.microsoft.com/azure/governance/policy/concepts/effects#modify) effect is currently **only supported for tags**.
 Please submit feedback through our [UserVoice](https://feedback.azure.com/forums/915958-azure-governance?category_id=345055) for any feature request.

 * **What is Azure Policy for Kubernetes?**

-Please follow these links for information on Azure Policy for  **Kubernetes** : [AKS](https://docs.microsoft.com/azure/governance/policy/concepts/rego-for-aks) and [AKS Engine](https://docs.microsoft.com/azure/governance/policy/concepts/aks-engine).
+Please follow these links for information on Azure Policy for **Kubernetes**: [AKS](https://docs.microsoft.com/azure/governance/policy/concepts/rego-for-aks) and [AKS Engine](https://docs.microsoft.com/azure/governance/policy/concepts/aks-engine).

 * **How can I get information on what's to come for Azure Policy?**